 Businesses should try to get as many Google reviews as possible.
 It’s important to solicit reviews from your customers without being intrusive.

-A reputation management service like Birdeye can help.
-Birdeye help more than 60,000 businesses collect and manage reviews, interact with customers through website chat and text messaging, rank higher on local search, and improve customer experience.
+A online reputation management service like Birdeye can help.
+Birdeye help more than 60,000 businesses collect and manage reviews, interact with customers through webchat and text messaging, rank higher on local search, and improve customer experience.